This tutorial covers:

 const inquirer = require("inquirer");

-Now that you have the required modules, you can quickly create a cake object inside the first test block; this will be our answer.
+Now that you have the required modules, you can quickly create a cake object inside the first test block; this will be the answer.
 You will get your questions from the imported order file.

 /** __tests__/order.spec.js **/